IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

 To install this extension on top of the standard EspoCRM installation:

-1. Zip the `files`, `scripts`, and `manifest.json` folders and file, or download a release of this extension from the Github repository as a zip file.
+1. Zip the `files`, `scripts`, and `manifest.json` folders and file, or download the zipped files from Github (from the repository page, or by downloading a release).

 2. Login to EspoCRM as an administrator, go to Administration -> Extensions, upload the zip file, and click the Install button.